kavyasriyakkala/RLCapstone/README.md

 2. Read `experiments/train.py` for the baseline PPO setup.
 3. Read `experiments/train_algorithms.py` to see how PPO, A2C, and DQN are compared.
 4. Read `experiments/train_interventions.py` to understand attempted fixes.
-5. Look at `RESULTS.md` and `results/figures/` to understand the final outcomes.
-6. Read the probe scripts if you want to understand representation-level analysis.
+5. Read the probe scripts if you want to understand representation-level analysis.

 ---